 Buyer’s Guide: How to Choose a Down Jacket

 Fill power ratings range from 300 to 900 and even greater.
 Most of the jackets on this list are in the 800-fill range, with a few clocking in above or below.
 Generally, the quality increases with the fill number:

 The shell fabric is an important factor for both durability and packability.
 Ultralight jackets tend to be made with a lighter, thinner shell material.
-Denier (D) is the measurement used here.
-A lower denier rating means the outer fabric is lighter, and therefore more prone to tears.
+Denier is the measurement used here.
+A lower denier rating means the outer fabric is lighter and therefore more prone to tears.

-For backcountry excursions it can be a worthy tradeoff.
+For backcountry excursions, the lower weight can be a worthy tradeoff.
 But for daily use, a higher denier is recommended.
 And if you do get a tear, there’s always the reliable duct tape or Noso Puffy Patch repair option.

 Water Resistance & Hydrophobic Down